impress-org/givewp/readme.txt

 * Enhancement: Multi-step form designs now scroll to the top of the form on step change
 * Enhancement: Added individual form migration links to the donation form list table
 * Security: Resolved security issues related to file paths and permissions (CVE-2024-6551)
 * Security: Added protection against invalid donations on Legacy forms when using Stripe credit card gateway
+* Security: Resolved security issue related to the PayPal disconnect button
 * Fix: Added prevention of subscription renewals with gateway transaction IDs already used previously
 * Fix: Resolved an issue with the form grid not showing header images and link previews
+* Fix: Resolved an issue with the subscription payment failed email not saving the supported gateways information

 = 3.15.1: Aug 22nd, 2024 =
 * Fix: Resolved an issue with the Akismet integration preventing form submissions when settings are not yet configured

 = 3.15.0: Aug 14th, 2024 =
 * New: Added Akismet integration support to forms using the visual form builder